Pilot (Terriers): Plot

-Hank returns home and discovers Eleanor, who holds him at gunpoint.
-She claims she did not kill the lifeguard, who was actually her boyfriend.
-Hank then deduces that they tried to blackmail Lindus for the money, but he responded by killing the lifeguard and trying to look for Eleanor.
-The video also reveals that Lindus is not planning to go forward with a previously established development deal.
-They contact Hank's attorney, Maggie Lefferts (Jamie Denbo), but she can't help them with their case.
-After fending off some of Lindus' henchmen, they leave Eleanor at a train station so she can leave town.
-Hank also meets with Gretchen, who allows him to buy their old house but also informs him that she is getting married to someone else, disappointing him.
+Hank returns home and discovers a high Eleanor, who holds him at gunpoint.
+She claims she did not kill the man, who was actually her boyfriend.
+Hank infers that they tried to blackmail Lindus for the money, but he responded by killing her boyfriend and trying to look for Eleanor.
+The end of the video also shows Lindus taking a phone call and telling the person inside information that a major development deal in the area is unlikely to happen.
+After contacting Hank's attorney, Maggie Lefferts (Jamie Denbo), for help, Hank and Britt are forced to fend off some of Lindus' henchmen.
+Hank leaves Eleanor at a train station so she can leave town and get clean like he did.
+Hank meets with Gretchen, who allows him to buy their old house.
+She also reveals that she is going to marry someone else, disappointing him.

 Hank asks Gustafson to check Lindus' house but he refuses to do so.
 Their talk is interrupted when they are informed that Mickey has died from a drug overdose in an apparent suicide.
-With the authorities refusing to help them, Hank and Britt meet with Lindus on a development site.
-They give him her cellphone and inform her that she left town, something that pleases Lindus, who gives them another paycheck.
-Hank then coldly states to Lindus that he knows he is involved in Mickey's death and will destroy his life.
-The next day, Gustafson and the police get a warrant for his house and inspect it, finding a gun, unaware that Hank and Britt placed it there.
+Hank and Britt meet with Lindus on a development site.
+They give him Eleanor’s cellphone and inform her that she left town, something that pleases Lindus, who gives them another paycheck.
+Hank coldly states to Lindus that he knows he is involved in Mickey's death and will destroy his life.
+The next day, Gustafson and the police get a warrant for his house.
+Searching it, they find the gun used to kill Eleanor’s boyfriend, unaware that Hank and Britt had recovered it from her and placed it there.
 Lindus is arrested, while Hank and Britt ponder over whether there will be consequences for their actions.